TsenHsieh/spotify-dataset-visualization/README.md

 # Insight of Spotify Tracks Dataset

 This is a web based tool which gives a simple insight into the Spotify Dataset.

 The Dataset is downloaded from Kaggle: https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset?resource=download

-Data visualization are implemented by using D3.js.
+Data visualization is implemented by using D3.js.

 ## Charts
 1. Heat map which shows the correlation coefficients of each pair of quantitative track features.